HatmanStack/android-movies/README.md

 # Movies

-This is an Android Application that allows users to browse through The Movie Database using Live Data.
-It also includes animations, the ability to create a favorites list, and trailers of the movies.
+Movies uses The Movie DataBase to showcase LiveData and Room persistence libraries in Android.
+It creates a database on device with web data that can be manipulated and changed in real-time.

 ## Demo

-Click [here](https://www.youtube.com/watch?v=qZCzzIzZq6Q) to access the Youtube demo.
-You can download the application from the Google Play Store by clicking [here](https://play.google.com/store/apps/details?id=gemenielabs.movies).
+[Youtube demo](https://www.youtube.com/watch?v=qZCzzIzZq6Q) Download the application from the [Google Play Store](https://play.google.com/store/apps/details?id=gemenielabs.movies).

 ## Features